jahid-facts/jahid-facts/README.md

 ###

 <p align="left">I am Md Jahid Hasan.
+I am Passionate and dedicated software developer with over 4 years of experience specializing in Laravel and modern JavaScript frameworks.
+Skilled in building scalable web applications, optimizing performance, and delivering user-friendly solutions.
+Adept at working both independently and collaboratively within agile teams.
+I am very dedicated to my work.
+I do my work on time at any cost.
-I am a Full Stack Web Developer from Bangladesh with two years of job experience. <br><br>I generally like to take on new challenges and want to try new things.
-I love to solve complex problems.
-I usually use HTML, CSS, Bootstrap, JavaScript, and jQuery for frontend design and PHP, and Laravel for the backend.
-I have worked in Fiverr & and Freelancer international marketplace—I also have basic knowledge of Graphic Design. <br><br>I am very dedicated to my work.
-I do my work on time at any cost.</p>
+I generally like to take on new challenges and want to try new things.
+I love to solve complex problems.</p>

 ###